estebanfelipep/poland-next15-conferences-browser/STEPS.md

 ## Add View Transitions

 - Layout.tsx.
 Let's start simple and wrap the app with a app viewtrans component to enable the default crossfade.
 NextJS is following the suspense-enabled router pattern from the React team, so every route navigation is wrapped in a transition.
-So ViewTransitions works out of the box with our filters.
+So ViewTransitions works out of the box with our filters, it adds this cross fade.
-- It adds this cross fade, but for many of these interactions we don't want that. so let's remove it from the whole page, and add it for specific parts we want to animate lower in the tree.
+- But for many of these interactions we don't want that.
+So let's remove it from the whole page, and add it for specific parts we want to animate lower in the tree.
 Copy the import.
 - Let's see the TalksExplorer.
 The Talks client component has a search, is receiving the talks promise.
 Suspending with a fallback.
 - As the talks grid streams in, we want to animate the suspense fallback to the content.
 Suspense triggers ViewTransitions, so we can wrap the Suspense fallback in a ViewTransition.
 - View trans have 4 triggers based on how a view trans component behaves: enter DOM, exit DOM, updates happen inside it, and shared element transition.